 The program is open to all high school students, as long as their high school is in agreement.

 Any 100 or above course taken at Scottsdale Community College counts toward an associate degree at SCC.
-To determine if the courses taken at SCC will count towards high school credit, it is important to check with the high school counselor prior to taking the class.
+To determine if the courses taken at SCC will count toward high school credit, it is important to check with the high school counselor prior to taking the class.

 Interested in becoming a concurrent enrollment student?
 To start the process fill out the Concurrent Enrollment Application, and start earning college courses while still in high school.